-Auckland-wide train outage causing chaos for commuters
+Auckland trains resume service after 'signalling issue' paralysed networks

+Auckland's trains have resumed operating after a "signalling issue" paralysed the city's networks this morning.

+Auckland Transport said the KiwiRail signal issue had been resolved and services were slowly returning to normal.

-Auckland's rail network is paralysed, with all trains at a standstill - plunging the city's morning commute into chaos.
+Trains were at a standstill for more than 30 minutes today - plunging the city's morning commute into chaos.

+Goff expected KiwiRail to get to the bottom of what was going on, resolve it - and give Aucklanders the assurance it wouldn't be an ongoing problem.

+"I'm very pleased they got the service running up quickly but that was twice within a week they've had a signals failure on KiwiRail equipment ... and that simply should not be happening."

-Auckland Transport confirmed trains across the entire city network were not running due to a KiwiRail "signalling issue".
+Auckland Transport confirmed just after 8am that trains across the entire city network were not running due to a KiwiRail "signalling issue".

 "It is unknown at this stage when services will resume," AT said in a tweet.